ETT2025/ett2025.github.io/docs/program/index.md

 title: Program
 ---

 **Please note:** The below program overview is preliminary and subject to change in the weeks leading up to the conference.
+All times are given in Stockholm time (CEST).

 All the talks will be held in Språkparken (E231), the keynotes will be held in Hörsal 9.
 More information about the rooms can be found under [**Conference venue**](/venue).